Ellypham92/Elly-Pham---Data-Analysis-Porfolio-/README.md

 # Elly-Pham---Data-Analysis-Porfolio-

 ## Introduction
 Welcome to my Github!
 My name is Elly.
 I am working as a Program Analyst at a local nonprofit in Houston, Texas.
-I love data because of its unique combination of logic and technology.
+The unique combination of logic and technology that is where it helps me in releazing my passion and committed to the field.

-Here are the projects that I worked on in the past or on the progress of comletition.
+Here are the projects that I have worked on in the past or on the progress of concluding.
 These projects are ones that I collaborated with my colleages, my teammates at school as well as working on independently throughout the courses of my data analytics journey.

 The tools that I am utilizing are R, Tableau, MySQL, Excel, Python and Orange.